arun-ks/InteractiveGamesForToddlers/README.md

 # Simple Interactive Games For Toddlers

-Intuitive, interactive Games For Toddlers to play on touch screen
+Intuitive, interactive Games For Toddlers to play on touch screen.

+**You can use the live version [here](https://arun-ks.github.io/ToddlerGames/).**

 ## Game list
 | Name | Game Play | Age level |